rnapier/cocoaphony-blog/source/_posts/2014-07-28-should-i-swift.markdown

 it's released, but eventually you're going to need to come over or things are going to get harder and harder.
 The best approach is to experiment with it early, and migrate as you develop new things.
 There's no need to jump onto it day one unless that's your interest.
-But within 2-3 of years, you likely should do new work in Swift unless there's a specific reason not to.
+But within 2-3 years, you likely should do new work in Swift unless there's a specific reason not to.
 And you should definitely learn Swift sometime over the next year or two.
 Clearly that's what Apple wants long term, and fighting Apple as an iOS dev is a losing game.